tconfrey/BrainTool/index.md

 <div class="cell left" >
 <h1> Tame your Tabs</h1>
 <h3>
-BrainTool organizes all your stuff by Topic in a side panel.
+BrainTool organizes all your sites by Topic in a side panel.
 <br/><br/>
-Open and close groups of tabs for a Topic with a click.
+No longer fear closing a tab!
 </h3>
 <h1> Control your Browser</h1>
 <h3>
-Context switch with ease and keep your workspace clean.
+Open and close groups of tabs for a Topic with a click.
 <br/><br/>
-No longer fear closing a tab!
+Context switch with ease and keep your workspace clean.
 </h3>
 <br/>
 <h1>Curate your Topics</h1>